COVID-19 Updates: Protecting Albertans from the Omicron variant.

-The AINP does not require you to use an immigration representative for your application.
-If you follow the instructions online, you can complete the application on your own.
+The AINP does not require you to use an immigration representative for your application or Expression of Interest (EOI).
+If you follow the instructions online, you can complete the application or EOI on your own.

-Your application will not be given special attention or guaranteed approval if you use a representative.
+Your application or EOI will not be given special attention or guaranteed approval if you use a representative.

-If you decide to use a representative, you must fill out the AINP Use of a Representative form (PDF, 116 KB).
-This fillable form can also be accessed from the Government of Canada.
+If you decide to use a representative, you must fill out the AINP Use of a Representative form (PDF, 86 KB).

 If you use a representative when you apply to Immigration, Refugees and Citizenship Canada for permanent residence, you must use the IRCC Use of a Representative form (PDF, 648 KB).